My own Investigation

 By failing to do so, the AFP denied the coroner access to critical evidence, obstructed a full and fair assessment of the case, and undermined the integrity of the entire investigative and coronial process.

-However, the AFP were also provided with critical South African autopsy photographs in 2016, as documented in their Action Sheet on page 11.
-Despite this, the AFP did not provide these vital images directly to the Melbourne pathologist.
-These photographs clearly showed the severe marks and abrasions on Elly’s face, particularly around her mouth and lips, including a significantly swollen lip, injuries of clear evidentiary importance that were not considered.
-This was later reinforced during a recorded meeting with the family and the AFP in September 2017, at which there was no mention of a clear photograph or any South African autopsy photographs, despite the AFP’s prior knowledge of their existence.
-This omission raises serious concerns regarding the handling and disclosure of critical evidence!!!
+The AFP were provided with South African autopsy photographs in 2016, as documented in their Action Sheet on page 11.
+These photographs were not included in materials provided directly to the Melbourne pathologist.
+They show marks and abrasions on Elly’s face, particularly around her mouth and lips, including a significantly swollen lip, which were not assessed at the time.
+During a recorded meeting with the family and the AFP in September 2017, there was no reference to a clear photograph or any South African autopsy photographs, despite records indicating the AFP’s prior knowledge of their existence.
+This discrepancy highlights a gap in the documentation and communication of critical evidence.

-I was outraged.
-The contradictions between the autopsies and the 2017 SERNIC reports, the exclusion of critical evidence, and the AFP’s misleading conduct exposed a serious and deeply troubling failure of responsibility.
+I was outraged by the initial contradictions between the autopsies and the 2017 SERNIC police reports, the exclusion of critical evidence, and the misleading nature of the information provided.
+These issues represent a serious and deeply troubling gap in the documentation and handling of the investigation.

-My daughter’s death was clearly a homicide, clear photo, half naked body, top destroyed ripped apart, airways fully packed with sand.
-Both the 2016 Mozambique and South African autopsies raised strong suspicions of foul play, documenting injuries to her face and sand packed into her airways, strongly suggesting she had been forcibly buried while still alive or immediately prior to death.
-In an email to DFAT, the South African pathologist stated that her head may have been forcibly held down in the sand in 2016.
+My daughter’s death clearly meets the criteria of a homicide.
+The clear photograph shows her partially unclothed, with her top destroyed and ripped apart, and both the 2016 Mozambique and South African autopsies documented significant injuries to her face and sand fully packed into her airways.
+These findings strongly suggest that she had been forcibly buried while still alive, or immediately prior to death.
+In an email to DFAT, the South African pathologist noted that her head may have been forcibly held down in the sand in 2016.

 Equally concerning, the AFP was aware of Dr. Klepp’s forensic concerns, formally communicated in 2016 by DFAT and myself adding weight to a highly susphious death, yet failed to act, contact her, or obtain a statement.
 This represents a serious breach of their duty while supporting the coronial investigation!!